Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] The first letter in all paragraphs will be red.
 - [ ] Only the first letter in paragraphs 1 and 5 will be red.
-- [ ] The first letter in paragraphs 1, 3, and 5 will be red.
+- [ x ] The first letter in paragraphs 1, 3, and 5 will be red.
 - [ ] Only the first letter in paragraph 1 will be red.Only

 #### Q106.
 Which five style features are associated with the box model?

-- [ ] margin, padding, border, width, height
+- [ x ] margin, padding, border, width, height
 - [ ] width, height, z-index, overflow, font size
 - [ ] margin, padding, font size, line height, border
 - [ ] font size, line height, letter spacing, width, height